VMware Workstation Gen 9: FAQs

 I complied a list of frequently asked questions (FAQs) around my Gen 9 Workstation build.
 I’ll be updating it from time to time but do feel free to reach out if you have additional questions.

 Why are you running Workstation vs. dedicated ESX servers?
-I’m pivoting my home lab strategy: I’ve moved from a complex multi-server setup to a streamlined, single-host configuration using VMware Workstation.
-Managing multiple hosts, though it gives real world experience, was meeting my needs when it came to roll back from a crash or testing different software versions.
-With Workstation, I can run multiple labs at once and use Workstation’s snapshot manager as an ‘undo’ button.
-It’s much more adaptable, making my lab time about learning rather than maintenance.
+I’m pivoting my home lab strategy.
+I’ve moved from a complex multi-server setup to a streamlined, single-host configuration using VMware Workstation.
+Managing multiple hosts, though it gives real world experience, wasn’t meeting my needs when it came to roll back from a crash or testing different software versions.
+With Workstation, I can run multiple labs at once and use simple backup plus Workstation’s snapshot manager to recreate labs quite quickly.
+I find Workstation more adaptable, and making my lab time about learning rather than maintenance.

 What VCF 9 products are running in BOM1?
 Initial components include: VCSA, VCF Operations, VCF Collector, NSX Manager, Fleet Manager, and SDDC Manager all running on the 3 x Nested ESX Hosts.